0%

 Primary Target: Brown and Rainbow Trout

-The lower river is dominated by healthy populations of wild Brown Trout and heavily colored Rainbow Trout.
-In these cold water temperatures, their metabolism is slow.
-They are conserving energy in the deepest, slowest winter holding pools, only sliding into slightly shallower feeding lanes during the peak temperature windows of the afternoon.
+The lower river is dominated by incredibly healthy populations of wild Brown Trout and heavily colored Rainbow Trout.
+In these cold water temperatures, their metabolism is just starting to shift into high gear.
+They are moving out of the deepest, slowest winter holding pools and sliding into slightly shallower feeding lanes during the peak temperature windows of the afternoon.
+The Brown Trout in this system are notorious bruisers, often utilizing the undercut banks and heavy boulder structures to ambush prey.

 Sleeper Pick: Rio Grande Cutthroat Trout

-While the upper river and high-alpine tributaries are currently snowed in, those willing to cross-country ski or snowmobile into the middle forks can target the native Rio Grande Cutthroat Trout.
-Verified Colorado Parks and Wildlife (CPW) stocking schedules indicate continued robust support for these native fish, with thousands of fingerlings planted in the system to bolster wild genetics.
+While the high-alpine tributaries are currently snowed in, those willing to hike into the middle forks and lower-elevation feeder creeks can target the native Rio Grande Cutthroat Trout.
+Colorado Parks and Wildlife (CPW) continues to support these native fish to bolster wild genetics.
 Catching one of these vibrant, crimson-slashed trout in its ancestral home is a true Rocky Mountain milestone.

 Baitfish & Forage Report

-• Midges (Chironomids): These make up the vast majority of the trout's diet in the early spring.
-They are microscopic, typically ranging from size #22 down to #26.
+• Midges (Chironomids): These still make up a vast majority of the trout's diet during the morning hours.
+They are microscopic, typically ranging from size #20 down to #24.

 • Blue-Winged Olives (Baetis): As the days lengthen, expect to see small mayflies emerging on overcast, warmer afternoons.
-These hatches can trigger aggressive surface feeding.
+These hatches can trigger aggressive surface feeding, a rarity in early spring.

 • Stonefly Nymphs: Large Pteronarcys nymphs live in the river's substrate year-round.
-While they aren't hatching yet, dislodged nymphs provide a high-calorie meal that a sluggish Brown Trout simply will not ignore.
+As spring flows increase, these massive nymphs get dislodged and tumble downstream, providing a high-calorie meal that a sluggish Brown Trout simply will not ignore.

 Where to Deploy